Aleph-Alpha/ts-rs/README.md

 When running `cargo test`, the TypeScript bindings will be exported to the file `bindings/User.ts`.

 ### features
-- generate interface declarations from rust structs
+- generate type declarations from rust structs
 - generate union declarations from rust enums
 - inline types
-- flatten structs/interfaces
+- flatten structs/types
 - generate necessary imports when exporting to multiple files
 - serde compatibility
 - generic types